-After the center closed Fire Station #1 was used for a short time as a home by the Herrmann family before their farm house was built, and it was then used as a garage and storage building.
+After the center closed Fire Station #1 was used for a time as a home by the Herrmann family before their farm house was built, and then it was used as a garage and storage building.

-As the only remaining fire station, the building will be used to help interpret the story of Minidoka.
+As the only remaining fire station, the building is used to help interpret the story of Minidoka.